 You have gone to admire your Neon Tetra and maybe give them a little to eat.
-But when you look, they are on their side and float or moving near the top of the tank.
+But when you look, they are on their side and float or move near the top of the tank.
 What is going on?
 What’s wrong with my Tera?

 The most likely explanation is that your Tera is having a bout of Swim Bladder Disorder.
 Learn how Peas and Epsom salts can help.

 So whats a Swim Bladder and What is the Disorder?